pointybeard-archives/shell/README.md

 You can secure your commands so that anyone using it must provide Symphony user credentials.
 To do this, instead of implementing `Symphony\Shell\Lib\Interfaces\Command`, extend `Symphony\Shell\Lib\AuthenticatedCommand`.
 When you command is run, Shell will notice and force the user to provide a authentication with `-u` or `-t`.

 When extending `AuthenticatedCommand`, you must provide an `authenticate()` method in your command.
 The simplest way is to use the `hasRequiresAuthenticationTrait` trait.
 It includes a boilerplate `authenticate()` method and generally is more than adequate.
-It will check if the user is logged in, and throw an `AuthenticationRequiredException` if they are not.
+It will check if the user is logged in, request username and password if they are not, and throw an `AuthenticationRequiredException` if login ultimately fails.

 Here is the same 'test' command from above, but this time it requires authentication: